By Marty Mulrooney

 The Last Policeman begins with a dead body in the toilet of a McDonald’s restaurant.
 An insurance man, Peter Zell, appears to have committed suicide.
 Around the world, people are finding new and inventive ways to kill themselves.
 In Hank Palace’s hometown of Concord, New Hampshire for example, it’s ‘hanger town’.
 Suicide sounds right for Peter Zell, black belt around his neck, bloodshot eyes staring dead ahead.
 Suicide fits.
 Hank Palace isn’t convinced.

 The problem is, nobody really gives a damn anymore.
 Suicide, murder… what’s the difference?
 What does it matter?
 The world has become a drastically different place since the discovery of asteroid 2011GV1.
 There is no hope – only six months until impact.
 The economy collapses.
-The manufacturing, selling or purchasing of firearms in the United States of American is outlawed.
+The manufacturing, selling or purchasing of firearms in the United States of America is outlawed.
 Some people quit their jobs, write a ‘bucket list’.
 Others carry on like nothing has changed at all, in denial, or wishing to at least die within a facade of normalcy.
 Many people kill themselves.
 Detective Palace goes to work.

 Waiting for the elevator I absorb the dark lobby: a giant potted plant, squat and heavy, guarding one corner; a lifeless White Mountains landscape above a row of brass mailboxes; the centenarian security man examining me from his perch.
 This, then, was my insurance man’s morning vista, where he started his professional existence, day in and day out.
 As the elevator door creaks open, I take a sniff of the musty air.
 Nothing arguing against the case for suicide, down here in the lobby.